FriendsOfREDAXO/redaxo-mit-docker/CONTRIBUTING.md

      You can find information about which AddOns requires a demo in the `package.yml` of the respective demo.
 Note that REDAXO already brings some add-ons.
 You just have to install the add-ons that do not already exist.

-    Also, remember to list the demo itself as an add-on for download.
+    Also, remember to list the demo itself as an addOn for download.
 Best right at the beginning of the list.

     :point_right: _The number for `file` is best found out by looking in the installer for the add-on.
 It is then in the URL._